Alar Base Reduction

 The final refinement of the nasal shape and symmetry becomes fully apparent several months after the procedure as healing completes.

 Alar base reduction is not painful.
-If you have a combined rhinoplasty it made have greater discomfort however appropriate pain relief will be provided after the nose operation.
+If you have a combined rhinoplasty it may have greater discomfort however appropriate pain relief will be provided after the nose operation.
 If done by itself, it can be performed under local anesthesia and does not require postoperative pain medication.

 The alar base is a complex three-dimensional shape, with intimate relationships with the medial cheek, nostril, columella, and upper lip.
 It is typically composed of fibrofatty tissues and can vary in shapes and sizes.